rackerlabs/support-how-to/content/how-to/cloud-servers/disable-desktop-activity-moderator/index.md

 ---

-The Desktop Activity Moderator uses its own driver and service to help increase battery efficiency when a laptop screen is on and is designed to ensure consistent, long battery life for devices that support connected standby.
+The Desktop Activity Moderator uses its own driver and service to help increase battery efficiency when a laptop screen is on, ensuring consistent, long battery life for devices that support connected standby.
-Connected standby occurs when the device is powered on, but the screen is turned off.
+Connected standby occurs when you have your device powered on with the screen turned off.

-**Note**: This feature is not relevant to servers or virtual machines.
+**Note**: This feature does not apply to servers or virtual machines.

 ### Procedure

-You can change the Service Control Manager configuration to keep this service from starting at all.
+You can change the Service Control Manager configuration to keep this service from starting.

-1. Open a command prompt with administrative privileges on the respective server.
+1. Open a command prompt with administrative privileges on the device.
-2. Then, enter the following command:
+2. Enter the following command:

        SC CONFIG "dam" START= DISABLED

-The message for a successful outcome is the following output: `[SC] ChangeServiceConfig SUCCESS`
+The message for a successful outcome is the following output:

+`[SC] ChangeServiceConfig SUCCESS`

-The Desktop Activity Moderator service and driver are now disabled.
+By running the command, you disabled the Desktop Activity Moderator service and driver.